pivotal/docs-tas-adapter/upgrading.md

 1. Update your `tas-adapter-values.yml` file

-   Image repositories are now being created for each app instead of using one repo for all images.
+   Image repositories are now created for each app instead of using one repository for all images.
 You are no longer required to specify paths for `packages` and `droplets`.

    Edit your `tas-adapter-values.yml` and remove the following config: